 Integrating Labor Market Outcome Data

-- Unemployment Insurance (UI) records from the state showing how much students were making before, during and after college as well as which industry they were working in.
+One of our colleges was able to get UI records from the state showing how much students were making before, during and after college as well as which industry they were working in.
 This is the ideal in many ways.

 Cons: Aggregated data (but you can specify the aggregations — e.g. by program).
 The match rate is only ~20% and it’s not free (although this is probably still better than the cost and low accuracy of doing regular gainful employment surveys)

-Cons: aggregated so you can’t see how well low-income students do for exmaple.
+Cons: aggregated so you can’t see how well low-income students do for example.
 Also not all states publish this info (but maybe they should!)

 EMSI has a product (Alumni Outcomes) which pulls in information from a big resume database and LinkedIn to see where students are working after they graduate.
 It then links that to BLS data to estimate how much money they might be making.
 We’re starting on a project to bring in that data.

 Pros: Student-level data.
 Don’t have to go through the state.
 Can get information about specific jobs, not just industry

 Cons: Salaries are estimated based on self-reported data (resumes).
 Not sure how accurate the matching is.
 If it depends on the student putting the college on the resume, then community college transfer students may get missed if they only put the university on the resume)